Selvish Capers: New York Giants

 Capers signed with the New York Giants' practice squad on October 4, 2011.
 He was re-signed to the practice squad for the 2012 season on September 1, 2012.
 Capers was later signed to active roster during the second half of the season.
 He was released by the Giants due to injury, on September 9, 2013.

+Edmonton Eskimos

+Capers signed with the Edmonton Eskimos of the Canadian Football League (CFL) on March 13, 2014.
+He played in nine games, all starts, for the Eskimos in 2014.

+Winnipeg Blue Bombers

+On September 9, 2015, Capers, along with a second round pick in the 2016 CFL draft, were traded to the Winnipeg Blue Bombers for Christopher Greaves.
+Capers started in all five games he played for the Blue Bombers in 2015.